 South Dakota Harmful Algal Blooms Interactive

 To see reports of algal blooms and results of HABs monitoring in South Dakota, browse the South Dakota Harmful Algal Blooms Interactive Map.
 Be aware that this map does not show current conditions of toxin producing algae or algal toxins (cyanotoxins) in the state and should not be used to determine whether waters are safe for recreation at the current moment.
 Reports of harmful algal blooms are indicated on the map with red symbols.
 New reports will be added as they are received from the public or other entities.
-The map also presents the sample results of 2019 toxin producing algae monitoring.
-In 2020, monitoring for algal toxins and toxin producing algae are occurring as part of the Statewide Lake Assessment and other DANR projects.
-Results will be added to the map as the data is available in the winter of 2020-2021.
+The map also presents the sample results of toxin producing algae monitoring.
+Monitoring for algal toxins and toxin producing algae is conducted as part of the Statewide Lake Assessment and other DANR projects.
+Results will be added to the map as the data is available.
 To see the results of chlorophyll-a testing, visit the DANR Water Quality Monitoring Access Portal and search for or click on your waterbody of interest.

 What should I do if I see an algal bloom?

 If you witness what you believe may be a harmful algal bloom, the first, and most important action you can take is to protect people, pets and livestock by ensuring they stay out of the water.
 When in doubt, stay out!
 It is impossible to tell if an algal bloom is producing toxins without testing for toxins, so the safest course of action is to exercise caution.
 If you would like to contact DANR to report a potential harmful algal bloom, email DENRINTERNET@state.sd.us or phone 1-800-438-3367.

 What should I do if I'm exposed to a harmful algal bloom?

 If a person or animal comes into contact with HABs impacted water, take the following actions to protect yourself, your children, your pets, or your livestock: